GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: Conclusion and future work

 In this paper, we introduced GlobalGeoTree, a large-scale, globally comprehensive dataset and benchmark for tree species classification.
 The dataset includes over 6 million geolocated tree occurrences spanning 21,001 species, paired with Sentinel-2 time series data and a rich set of auxiliary environmental variables.
 We also proposed GeoTreeCLIP, a baseline vision-language model specifically designed for this task, leveraging domain-specific pretraining on \textit{GlobalGeoTree-6M}.
 Experimental results demonstrate that GeoTreeCLIP significantly outperforms existing advanced models in classification accuracy across all taxonomic levels, highlighting both the effectiveness of our approach and the importance of introducing this benchmark for global tree species classification.

 Future work could explore several promising directions.
 Expanding the GlobalGeoTree with more recent data, additional satellite sensors (e.g., SAR data for structural information), and a broader range of auxiliary variables could enhance its utility.
+Specifically, incorporating global structural datasets, such as GEDI LiDAR metrics or Meta's 1-m Canopy Height Map, could provide critical vertical information to distinguish between ecologically similar tree and shrub species, a limitation of current spectral-only approaches.
 Investigating alternative vision-language model architectures, pretraining strategies, and methods for addressing the long-tail distribution could further improve classification accuracy, especially at the species level.
 Developing techniques for uncertainty estimation and improving model explainability are also critical areas for future work.
 Moreover, applying GlobalGeoTree and GeoTreeCLIP to real-world applications in biodiversity monitoring, conservation, and forest management could provide practical support and holds great potential.